Submission Guidelines

 Determining Whether Your Work Is a Fit

-If you are interested in being a Teacher Created Materials, Free Spirit, or Shell Education author, please familiarize yourself with our books at teachercreatedmaterials.com freespirit.com and teachercreatedmaterials.com/shell-education
+If you are interested in being a Free Spirit, Curiosity Unlocked, or Shell Education author, please familiarize yourself with our books at freespirit.com, curiosityunlockedbooks.com, and teachercreatedmaterials.com/shell-education

 We also recommend that you check out our books at your local library or bookstore to get a feel for our tone and style.